 Talk

-Albay is home to several languages and hosts some varieties of the Bikol languages.
-Out of seven Bikol languages, only one of them do not originate from Albay.
+[edit]Albay is home to several languages and hosts some varieties of the Bikol languages.
+Out of seven Bikol languages, only one of them does not originate from Albay.

-Most Albay residents speak dialects of Albay Bikol, which includes the East Miraya, West Miraya, and Libon dialects.
+Most Albay residents speak a variety of Bikol languages, which include the languages of East Miraya, West Miraya, and Libon Bikol.
 Rinconada is spoken by a minority in Polangui town that borders Camarines Sur.
 Residents of the east coast, including the cities of Legazpi and Tabaco, speak the Tabaco-Legazpi-Sorsogon (TLS) dialect of Central Bikol.

 Get in